rowangithub/DOrder/README.md

 						 	   ./msolve.py -no_hoflag -reachability ./tests/reachability/redblackset.ml

-2. For the above benchmarks, we also support the inference and verification of shape-data specifications.
-For example, we can infer and verify functional correctness specifications for classic list sorting algorithms (e.g. quicksort, mergesort and heapsort) or balanced tree structures (e.g. AVL and Redblack), proving lists are correctly sorted or trees correctly satisfy BST properties.
+2. We also support the inference and verification of shape-data specifications.
+For example, we can infer and verify functional correctness specifications for classic list sorting algorithms (e.g. quicksort, mergesort and heapsort) or balanced tree data structure programs (e.g. AVL and Redblack), proving lists are correctly sorted or trees correctly satisfy BST properties.
-Running our tool using the above commands will also display all the shape-data specifications for the examples.
+Running our tool using the above commands will also display all the synthesized shape-data specifications.

-<h3>Assumption made by DOrder:</h3>
+<h3>Assumptions made by DOrder:</h3>

 For any data structure program _prog_,
 DOrder assumes test inputs to _prog_ are provided in a file <em>prog_harness</em>.
 These test inputs can be generated from automated tools like _quickcheck_.
 In fact, all test inputs from _harness_ files are in _quickcheck_ style.
-They are all very simple.
+They are all very _simple_.
-If the programmer would like to synthesize specification for some new data structure, she need to create a new _harness_ file for the data structure.
+If used to synthesize specifications for some new data structure, make sure a new _harness_ file for the data structure is created.
-She can simply reuse many existing tests in the repository.
+Many existing _harness_ test files in the repository are reusable.

 For example, consider the _heapsort_ program under ./test/reachability.
-<em>heapsort_harness</em> contains the following code:
+Its test inputs are described in <em>heapsort_harness</em>, which contains the following code:

 	let list n = _random a sequence of numbers_